NOTE: EFFECTIVE FOR SUMMER 2023 INTAKE

 (iii) Application Process

-Apply before February 15 to be considered for entrance scholarships.
-The program begins in May and applications will be accepted until the program has reached the full complement of students.
+Applications for the Bachelor of Education (français langue seconde) program open on June 1st of each year and will be accepted until the program has reached the full complement of students or program begins.
 Applications received after the full complement of students will only be considered if a seat becomes available or for the following academic year.
 Applicants are encouraged to apply early to be considered for the program.

 Follow UPEI’s undergraduate application process for professional programs, and submit other requirements including: